Skip to Content

 2. Make sure they are well chilled before baking.
 If you don’t have time to thoroughly chill them in the refrigerator, place them in the freezer for about 15 minutes before baking.
 This will firm up the butter and help the outside to set before it melts and spreads the cookie out.

-What is the best way to freeze thumbprint cookies
+What is the best way to freeze thumbprint cookies?

 1. Make the cookie dough and form them into thumbprints.
 Freeze individually on a tray and once frozen, transfer the the unbaked cookies to an airtight container and freeze.

 2. When ready to bake, let them thaw just a little but not to room temperature.
-Place on a baking sheet and bake, checking to see if they need another minute or two if they were still semi-frozen.
+Place on a baking sheet and bake, checking to see if they need another minute or two if they are still semi-frozen.

 Ginger-Spiced Thumbprint Cookies with Champagne Jellies